 With managed hosting you get rid of your own servers entirely, and rent space on someone else’s property.
 With managed services, your provider ensures set up, security, monitoring, and management, essentially becoming your in-house IT team.
 It leaves you free to deal with the rest of your business.

 One of the big plusses of managed hosting is the potential for growth.
-As you are no longer using your own servers, you can scale up as much as you like, as and when your business requires it!
+As you are no longer using your own servers, you can scale up as much as you like whenever your business requires.

 Data center colocation

-Colocation usually refers to a non-shared space, and the centers themselves boast exceptional physical security, meaning that your IT equipment is as secure as it is possible to be.
+Colocation usually refers to a non-shared space.
+The centers themselves boast exceptional physical security.
+Meaning that your IT equipment is as secure as it is possible to be.
 Colocation facilities also are completely prepped for emergencies or outages, meaning that your uptime is all but guaranteed.
-You can also rent more space whenever necessary, allowing you to grow, as well as taking advantage of economies of scale.
+You can also rent more space whenever necessary.
+This allows you to grow, as well as lets you take advantage of economies of scale.

 Which is better?